Loginistaken/Quantus-is-the-Latin-root-for-quantum-meaning-how-much/README.md

 ## Abstract

-This article introduces **Quantum Latin**, a post-binary computational architecture grounded in the Latin concept *Quantus* — *to measure*.
-Rather than pursuing universal quantum computation through long-lived qubits and full entanglement graphs, Quantum Latin formalizes a **measurement-driven system** that leverages quantum-adjacent physical phenomena (polaritons, phase, frequency, tunneling, interference) and collapses them into deterministic, routable, and inspectable computational outcomes.
+This article introduces Quantum , a post-binary computational architecture grounded in the Latin concept *Quantus* — *to measure*.
+Rather than pursuing universal quantum computation through long-lived qubits and full entanglement graphs, this article formalizes a **measurement-driven system** that leverages quantum-adjacent physical phenomena (polaritons, phase, frequency, tunneling, interference) and collapses them into deterministic, routable, and inspectable computational outcomes.

 The architecture is defined by **35 core tasks**, organized across **five hierarchical layers**, forming a grammatical system of computation rather than a gate-based or transistor-based model.
 This approach prioritizes buildability, stability, and interoperability while retaining advantages in bandwidth, parallelism, and security.